Policies & Procedures

 - Pants that are low-rise and therefore reveal skin or undergarments when seated

-- Flip flops (K-5th only; for safety reasons)
+- Flip flops (K-4th only; for safety reasons)

 Additional Guidelines (Grades 3-8)

-- Shirts that have sleeves, with necklines that are high enough to cover all cleavage, are without gaps in arm-holes and have complete, intact backs.
+- Shirts that have minimum 2” straps with necklines that are high enough to cover all cleavage, are without gaps in arm-holes and have complete, intact backs.
 Sheer shirts must be worn with a layer beneath covering undergarments.

-- Leggings, jeggings or tights worn under fingertip length skirt or tunic (not by themselves as pants)
+- Leggings, jeggings or tights worn under skirts or tops long enough to cover “bottom”.